zukobronja/protocol/channels/ON-CHAIN.md

 - `responder`: public key/address of the responding peer
 - `initiator_amount`: unsigned amount of tokens the initiator commits to the channel
 - `responder_amount`: unsigned amount of tokens the responder commits to the channel
-- `lock_period`: minimal block height interval between a channel_close_solo/last channel_slash transaction and the channel_settle transaction
+- `lock_period`: minimal block height interval between the last channel_close_solo transaction and the channel_settle transaction
 - `ttl`
 - `fee`
 - `state_hash`: the root hash of the channel state tree; This is not validated, just kept in the channel's object